 YOU WILL RECEIVE EXCELLENT INSTRUCTION in the most efficient handling of your canoe in varied water conditions.
 We'll teach the beginner fundamentals, as well as help more experienced paddlers polish their skills.
 We take plenty of time preparing you to paddle the river.
 You will learn to read moving water, a must for successful rapid-running.
 On our advanced trips, we spend a lot of time scouting and evaluating difficult sections.
 Whether a novice or practiced paddler, you will enjoy yourself while learning on our trips!

 Poling is the most ancient way to move boats on water, and the poling tradition in the north woods dates back to the earliest natives.
 Canoe poling remains to this day the finest way to experience the dynamics of a river, both up and downstream.
 Once in danger of becoming a lost art, poling is gaining popularity as a sport and recreational activity.
-Our guides, with decades of traditional wilderness poling experience, as well as winning national championships in sport poling, are uniquely qualified to teach this skill to interested trippers.
+Our guides, with decades of traditional wilderness poling experience, as well as winning national championships in canoe sport are uniquely qualified to teach this skill to interested trippers.

 WE TAKE PRIDE in our methods of cooperative, respectful existence in the natural world.
 Although we take little of modern civilization with us, our journey is free from needless hardship.
 We do not paddle from dawn to dusk, and often our campsite is reached early in the day.
 If we get wet and cold, we know the comforts of a roaring fire and hearty meal will be ours to enjoy reasonably soon.
 Sometimes there are unexpected challenges, courtesy of the wind, weather, and water level.
 In meeting those challenges, you will find you are far more capable than you knew.